 St. Mary's Church

-In recent years we have restored our beautiful medieval glass, re-felted and re-leaded our chancel roof, updated our sound system and completely overhauled our
+In recent years we have restored our beautiful medieval glass, re-felted and re-leaded our chancel roof, completely overhauled our organ and lime-washed the interior.

 The Round Tower has a triangular headed doorway on the first stage above the tower arch inside the church that shows this mixture of influences.
 A special feature is that the base of the tower is 6 inches thicker up to a height of 10 feet.
 The coursing of the flints does not have the appearance of Saxon work.
 A unique feature of East Anglia, there are 175 round towers still surviving from an original 1000.
 St Mary's is one of a group of three in the adjacent parishes of Titchwell, Burnham Norton and Burnham Deepdale.
 They were either part of the church or built as an addition.